Built-ins

 does nothing.
 The map can have any value type, and the key can be any string.
 It is safe

-to delete values from the map with del
+to delete values from the map with del while iterating with a

-for … range
+for … range loop.

 #Program control